 - 1000, lyrics and music: a.
 “Per l’onore di servire, si morir, morir, morire!”
 Franco Castelli, Per Un’antropologia del Risorgimento: Canti Popolari, Miti Locali e Fonti Orali b.
 “Morte e martire risusciterà, Il peccato è: la morte dalla freccia, e la forza della legge.
 E sommersa é la mort’ dint’a vittoria” 1 Corinthians 15:53-56 c.
 Musical references from, “Cortigiani, vil razza dannata” from Giuseppe Verdi’s, Rigoletto, used in string parts.

 - Kings, Musical references in mm 2-26 from the first movement of Luigi Dallapiccola’s, “Canti di Prigionia, Preghiera di Maria Stuarda.
-Lyrics: “Procedemus in pace in nomine Christi, amen” from Latin Mass.
-Story inspired by Ignazio Silone’s, Bread and Wine.
+Lyrics: “Procedamus in pace in nomine Christi, amen” from Latin Mass.
+Story inspired by Ignazio Silone’s, Bread and Wine (Pane e Vino).

 - Orchestration of piano part in Kings by Roberto Occhipinti.